StevenDixonDev/Building-Electron-Apps-The-Guide/Tutorials/#4B_SettingUpGithubPrivate/readme.md

 Note: Travis is not the only CI/CD product that can accomplish what we want.
 [Here](https://github.com/ripienaar/free-for-dev#ci--cd) is a list of different CI/CD products that are free.
 The only requirement I would look for is that the app can connect to your github.
 Note that travis is only free for the first 100 builds.
 I Hope to find a good free version and get a tutorial up on that.

-Navigate to [https://travis-ci.com/](https://travis-ci.com/) and sign up, then intergrate Travis with github by selecting your private repo.
+Navigate to [https://travis-ci.com/](https://travis-ci.com/) and sign up, then integrate Travis with github by selecting your private repo.
 (Note: that there are two versions of Travis.
 A .org and .com, the .com can access our private repo.)

 ## Credentials
 The first thing we need to do is make sure we have our ENV keys setup in our Travis project.